sveetch/Optimus/docs/basics.rst

 Pages language
 **************

-By default, Pages use a default locale language that is *en_US*, for each language you will need to make a Page view with the wanted language.
-You can specify it in the **lang** Page attribute, or in a ``lang`` argument when you instanciate your Page.
+By default, Pages use a default locale language that is *en_US*, for each language you will need to make a page view with the wanted language.
+You can specify it in the **lang** page attribute, or in a ``lang`` argument when you instanciate your ``PageViewBase``.

 Managing translation catalog with the raw way
 *********************************************